TokenScript-Framework/papers/src/papers/smart-layer-technical-paper.md

 ## The Decentralised Nature of Future Integrations

-Feedback often suggests that the success of such a protocol hinges on adoption by Internet giants.
+It's a common assumption that the success of such a protocol hinges on its adoption by Internet giants.
 However, the nature of integration is connecting everyone involved in a process.
-The next-generation web will likely be shaped by numerous localised innovations, each tailored to specific industries and users.
+The next-generation Web will likely be shaped by numerous localised innovations, each tailored to specific industries and users.
 As protocol designers, our focus should be on creating a flexible and adaptable foundation.

 A core principle guiding the design of Smart Layer is the emphasis on creating a robust mechanism for provisioning smart tokens.
 Rather than getting bogged down in the specifics of individual tokens, our approach, reminiscent of the early Internet's layered design, is to ensure that more complex features can be built atop this foundational Layer.

 In conclusion, while the technology we're discussing isn't a direct solution for a specific niche, it's imperative for us, as protocol designers, to think beyond the immediate.
 Our goal is to lay the groundwork for a future where the use-cases we've discussed, and many we have yet to imagine, can become a reality.